 We're targeting Net Zero carbon in 2035 and are carbon neutral now for our direct emissions.
-We have a programme for further reducing our direct and indirect emissions in alignment with the carbon hierarchy and wider agenda of natural capital ensuring a holistic approach is adopted:
+We have achieved accreditation to PAS2080 the carbon management in infrastructure standard which enables us to work with our value chain to reduce carbon at all stages of the project lifecycle.
+Furthermore, we have a programme for further reducing our direct and indirect emissions in alignment with the carbon hierarchy and wider agenda of natural capital ensuring a holistic approach is adopted:

-- Avoiding carbon emissions by scoping out and refining scopes of work - · Minimising emissions using less fuel, fewer materials, and using materials with lower embodied carbon - Using alternative energy sources such as renewables and fuels sources such as certified and sustainable HVO and biofuels - Applying best practice principles in the delivery of our projects including innovation, low carbon alternatives, ensuring we have a better understanding of eco-system services, lean management and more efficient ways of working - · Reducing avoidable waste using circular economy principles and targeting single use plastics.
+- Avoiding carbon emissions by scoping out and refining scopes of work - · Minimising emissions using less fuel, fewer materials, and using materials with lower embodied - · Applying best practice principles in the delivery of our projects including innovation, low carbon alternatives, ensuring we have a better understanding of eco-system services, lean management and more efficient ways of working - Reducing avoidable waste using circular economy principles and targeting single use plastics.